-In this day and age, social media has found its way into all areas of our life with Australians now spending on average 100 minutes per day on social media.
-The near ubiquity of social media has also led to increasing numbers of jurors using social media during trials, despite specific warnings against doing this.
+Nearly 80% of Australians use social media and spend on average over 100 minutes per day on social media platforms.
+Unsurprisingly, the near-ubiquity of social media has also led to increasing numbers of jurors using social media during trials - despite specific warnings against doing this.
 Juror social media use has the power to affect trial outcomes and potentially lead to mistrials.
-In some cases, jurors have even been being charged with contempt for inappropriate social media use.
-The problem of juror social media use is not going away and calls are being made to address the issue.
+Let's take a look at how social media misuse by jurors has impacted trials - and what steps can be taken to address this problem.

 Researching trial details on social media

-Jurors might be tempted to use social media or the internet to find out further information about the trial other than the evidence presented.
-This can lead them to forming an opinion about the facts which is not based on the evidence presented in court.
+Jurors might be tempted to use social media or the internet to find out further information about the trial other than the evidence presented in court.
+This can lead them to forming an opinion about the facts which is not based on the admissible evidence.

 Commenting about the trial on social media

 Jurors must be seen as independent and unbiased, otherwise, the accused’s right to a fair trial can be undermined.
-This means it is inappropriate for jurors to “post” or “tweet” about a trial, particularly if the juror expresses an opinion about the case.
-Yet, jurors still get caught out posting their views on social media.
+It is particularly problematic when they “post” or “tweet” about a trial, especially if they express an opinion about their case.
+Yet, jurors still regularly get caught out sharing their views on social media.
 A female juror sitting in a murder trial in Western Australia was dismissed after she posted on Facebook right before the trial was scheduled to start: “At Perth District Court, guilty!”

 A similar incident occurred a few years earlier in Victoria after a juror posted “everyone’s guilty” on Facebook right before a trial was due to start.
 Thankfully, the posts were spotted early and the jurors in each case were dismissed before the trial started.
 But if these posts had not been spotted, it may have led to the wasted time, cost and heartache of an aborted trial.

-Contacting members of the case via social media
+Contacting parties to the case via social media

-These actions have significant consequences in the long term and quite often are hard to pick up during the trial process.
+Juror misconduct online can have significant consequences - but is often hard to pick up during the trial process.

 What can be done to prevent juror social media misconduct during trials?

-In most cases, properly educating jurors about the impact inappropriate social media use has on trials, as well as the consequences if they get caught, would go a long way to preventing future incidents similar to the ones described above.
+In most cases, properly educating jurors about the impact inappropriate social media use has on trials, as well as the consequences if they get caught, can go a long way to reducing the likelihood of future incidents similar to the ones described above.
 Holding pre-trial education sessions for jurors, as well as reminding them of the risks throughout the trial process, is one strategy to mitigate the risk of social media misuse by jurors during trials.